ls-2018/etcd/etcdctl/README.md

 LOCK returns a zero exit code only if it is terminated by a signal and releases the lock.

 If LOCK is abnormally terminated or fails to contact the cluster to release the lock, the lock will remain held until the lease expires.
-Progress may be delayed by up to the default lease length of 60 seconds.
+Progress may backend delayed by up to the default lease length of 60 seconds.

 ### ELECT [options] \<election-name\> [proposal]

 ELECT participates on a named election.
 A node announces its candidacy in the election by providing a proposal value.
 If a node wishes to observe the election, ELECT listens for new leaders values.
 Whenever a leader is elected, its proposal is given as output.

 #### Options